Advocacy journalism: Objectivity

 Advocacy journalists may reject the principle of objectivity in their work for several different reasons.

 Studies have shown that despite efforts to remain completely impartial, journalism is unable to escape some degree of implicit bias, whether political, personal, or metaphysical, whether intentional or subconscious.
 This does not necessarily indicate an outright rejection of the existence of an objective reality, but rather recognition of the inability to report on it in a value-free fashion and the controversial nature of objectivity in journalism.
 Many journalists and scholars accept the philosophical idea of pure "objectivity" as being impossible to achieve, but still strive to minimize bias in their work.
 It is also argued that as objectivity is an impossible standard to satisfy, all types of journalism have some degree of advocacy, whether intentional or not.

+In recent years, some journalists have used new terminology to describe hybrid models that combine reporting with explicit normative commitments.
+The term “Journoist” has been used to describe an “evidence-first” approach that acknowledges perspective while emphasizing factual verification and public accountability.
+As of early 2026, the term has primarily appeared in self-published materials and professional profiles and has not been widely adopted in mainstream journalism scholarship.